iyeoda/ianyeo-com/blog/2024-12-15-digital-transformation-in-construction.md

 ## Looking Forward: The Future of Construction Technology

 Digital transformation is not a destination but an ongoing journey.
-As AI, IoT, and other emerging technologies continue to evolve, construction companies that have built strong digital foundations will be best positioned to capitalize on new opportunities.
+As AI, IoT, and other emerging technologies continue to evolve, construction companies that have built strong digital foundations will be best positioned to capitalise on new opportunities.

 The key is to start now, with a clear strategy, realistic expectations, and a commitment to continuous improvement.

 ---

-*Ian Yeo led digital transformation initiatives across 470+ enterprise customers as CEO of Operance.
-He is currently available for C-suite, board advisory, and strategic consulting roles focused on technology transformation in traditional industries.*
+*Ian Yeo served as CEO of Operance from 2016-2025, where he led the company to 470% revenue growth before its acquisition.
+He is the author of the Amazon best-seller 'BIM for Estates' and a Chartered Civil Engineer with 25+ years of experience.
+Having pioneered AI-first solutions in construction technology, he is currently available for C-suite, board advisory, and strategic consulting roles focused on technology transformation in traditional industries.*